Abiha Haider: Domestic career

 At the age of 12, Abiha represented Islamabad at the 2008 National Women Football Championship.
-In the 2010 National Women Football Championship, she scored two goals in a 4-3 comeback win in the final group stage match against Diya which helped her team top its group and progress to the quarterfinals.
+In the 2010 National Women Football Championship, she scored two goals in a 4–3 comeback win in the final group stage match against Diya which helped her team top its group and progress to the quarterfinals.
 She represented Islamabad at six National Championships till 2013, scoring 41 goals in 36 appearances.

-Abiha moved to Balochistan United in 2014 At the 10th National Women Football Championship, she scored three goals as her new team went on to win their maiden national title.
+Abiha moved to Balochistan United in 2014.
+At the 10th National Women Football Championship, she scored three goals as her new team went on to win their maiden national title.

 In 2021, Abiha joined Highlanders, and represented them at the 13th National Women Football Championship.
-In the first group match, she scored twice in a 16-0 win over Nawanshehr United.
+In the first group match, she scored twice in a 16–0 win over Nawanshehr United.

 International career

 Abiha was the youngest player to represent Pakistan when, at the age of 13, she took part in the football event at the 2010 South Asian Games in Dhaka.
-She subsequently represent Pakistan at the 2010, 2012, and the 2014 SAFF Women's Championships.
-She was also part of the squad that visited Bahrain for a three-match friendly series against Bahrain women's national football team.
+She subsequently represented Pakistan at the 2010, 2012, and the 2014 SAFF Women's Championships.
+She was also part of the squad that visited Bahrain for a three-match friendly series against the Bahrain women's national football team.

-In 2019, Abiha was part of two Guinness World Records entries when she participated in a football match that lasted 69 hours during the 2019 FIFA Women’s World Cup in France.
+In 2019, Abiha was part of two Guinness World Records entries when she participated in a football match that lasted 69 hours during the 2019 FIFA Women's World Cup in France.
 The event took place in Lyon and involved 807 players from 53 countries.